GreenGiraffe1/Item-Catalog/README.md

 **Catalog Web App** is a project that displays a catalog of items, and allows users to interact with them.
 Component items are organized into one of several categories.
 The items can be displayed as one long comprehensive list, or grouped into sub-lists by category.
 An item's detailed description can be viewed by clicking on an item. **Catalog Web App** supports user registration, and logging via Facebook Login or Google Login OAuth2.0 verification.
 User's who are signed-in are able to create new items, and edit or delete items they've created.
 Permissions are in place to prevent users from modifying other users' content, and to prevent non-registered users from doing the same, or from creating new content themselves.

 ## Setup:
-Begin the setup by making sure you have an active Internet connection, and cloning all files from GitHub to the same local directory.
+Begin the setup by making sure you have an active Internet connection, and that Python 2.7x is installed on your system.
+Then clone all files from the GitHub repository to the same local directory.

 ###### You'll need to have accounts with Facebook and Google, and create a new app ID with each provider: